Skip to main content

 Where to apply: Call SCDOA at 1-800-868-9095 or contact your AAA.
 Bring Medicare cards, plan letters, medicine names, pharmacy names, income letters if asking about low-income help, and any bills you do not understand.

 Reality check: Medicare Open Enrollment can be busy.
 Try to call before the deadline rush.
 Do not share your Medicare number with a stranger who calls you first.
+If premiums are hard to pay, our Medicare Savings guide explains the state application path.

 Legal help and ombudsman support

 What it helps with: The state funds legal assistance through AAAs for some older adults.
 Legal help may address income protection, health care, long-term care, housing, utilities, protective services, guardianship, abuse, neglect, and age discrimination.
-South Carolina describes this on its senior legal page.
+South Carolina describes this on its legal assistance page.

 Who may qualify: Legal assistance is generally for adults age 60 or older with the greatest social or economic need.
 Older adults with low income, limited English, rural barriers, or urgent safety needs may be priorities.